homelabos/homelabos/docs/development/contributing.md

 then add the label back to the Merge Request to be considered during the next review session.

+# Working with Issues

+## Labels

+`enhancement` is for any issue that changes how HomelabOS itself deploys/operates.
+`package` is for new packages people would like added to HomelabOS.
+These should not be marked as `enhancement`s.
+`bug` is for bugs. :)

 ## Developing Locally

 You can play around with the stack locally without needing an actual server to spin it up against.